Explore Criminal Justice Degrees and Careers

 Required Degrees for a Career in Criminal Justice

 The amount of education you need depends on your criminal justice career goals.
-To prepare for criminal justice jobs, you can pursue a certificate, an associate's degree, or a bachelor's degree.
+To prepare for criminal justice jobs, you can pursue a certificate, an associate's degree, bachelor's degree or master's degree.
 There are also advanced degree options for jobs such as forensic scientist, or for those wishing to teach in criminal justice degree programs.

 The most common types of criminal justice programs are:

-- A certificate provides training in specific jobs in the criminal justice field by educating students to be crime scene technicians or other specialized jobs.
-Students who obtain certificates usually use them as the building blocks for a future criminal justice degree.
+A certificate provides training in specific jobs in the criminal justice field by educating students to be crime scene technicians or other specialized jobs.
+Students who obtain certificates usually use them as the building blocks for a future criminal justice degree or career step.

 Find a Specialty and Program